 An NSF or USP seal assures you that the product you have contains exactly what it says on the label.
 It also verifies that the product will break down in your body correctly.
 Also, certification assures you that your product does not contain any contaminants or anything that should not be there.
 Certification verifies that the product was manufactured following current Good Manufacturing Practices (GMP) in a GMP-certified facility.

-Supplements are one component of an ongoing program of care.
-Discuss what supplements you take with your healthcare provider.
+Remember supplements are only one component of an overall healthy ongoing program of care.
+Always discuss what supplements you take with your healthcare provider.

 5. Embrace support in dealing with PCOS.

 Remember you are not alone.
-At least 7 million women in the USA have PCOS, never mind the rest of the world.
+At least 7 million women in the USA live with PCOS, never mind the rest of the world.
 There is a good chance that at least one person you know also has PCOS.

 Do not be embarrassed about the symptoms you are experiencing.
 You are not “weird” or “abnormal.”
 I encourage you to share your struggles, as there are many other women out there that are feeling the same way as you.
 These women would love to find the support of another person that understands what they are going through.